Design and Technology

 Projects on a Page

-At Newton Primary School, we use the Design and Technology Association (DATA) Projects on a Page scheme of work.
+At Newton Primary School, we use the Kapow Primary scheme of work for Design Technology.